-3. Preferred share credit rating
+3. There is no preferred share credit rating

-The preferred share credit rating applied to the preferred shares is an assessment, by DBRS Limited (DBRS), of the Company's ability to meet its financial obligations.
-The rating is based on certain assumptions about the future performance and capital structure of the Company that may or may not reflect the actual performance or capital structure of the Company.
+There is no preferred share credit rating.
+The preferred share credit rating previously applied to the preferred shares was an assessment, by DBRS Limited (DBRS), of the Company's ability to meet its financial obligations.
+The rating was based on certain assumptions about the future performance and capital structure of the Company that may or may not reflect the actual performance or capital structure of the Company.
 Changes in the credit rating of the preferred shares may affect the market price or value and the liquidity of the preferred shares.
-There is no assurance that the Company will continue to obtain a rating or any rating assigned to the preferred shares will remain in effect for any given period of time or that any rating will not be lowered or withdrawn entirely by the relevant rating organization.
+DBRS withdrew its rating on July 20, 2022 at the request of the Company.